Take a Bow: Heartwarming Video Of Yoga Legend Swami Sivananda Receiving Padma Shri | Watch

 New Delhi: A 125-year-old yoga practitioner, Swami Sivananda, was awarded Padma Shri on Monday, for his contribution to the field of Yoga.
 Sivananda is perhaps the oldest Padma award winner in the history of the country and is described as ‘Yog Sevak’.
-In a video released by news agency ANI, Swami Sivananda can be seen bowing down to President Ram Nath Kovind and Prime Minister Narendra Modi before receiving the award.Also Read - N Biren Singh Takes Oath as Chief Minister of Manipur for Second Straight Term
+In a video released by news agency ANI, Swami Sivananda can be seen bowing down to President Ram Nath Kovind and Prime Minister Narendra Modi before receiving the award as a mark of respect.Also Read - N Biren Singh Takes Oath as Chief Minister of Manipur for Second Straight Term

 Also Read - Japan to Invest $42 Billion in India, Prime Ministers Meet to Discuss Global & Regional Issues Today